jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs12.md

 >An anxious heart weighs a man down, but a kind word cheers him up.

 #### v.26
->A righteous man is cautious in frienship, but the way of the wicked leads them astray.
+>A righteous man is cautious in friendship, but the way of the wicked leads them astray.

 #### v.27
 >The lazy man who does not roast his game, but the diligent man prizes his possessions.